 - Merlin: Double bedroom with en suite shower room and a sofa bed (appropriate for a child.)

 All rooms have TV’s and tea/coffee making facilities.

 - Please note that due to the great age of the property, some of the door frames are quite low so extra care must be taken.
 This also applies to the attic level where there are low beamed ceilings and some unlevel flooring.

-- The owner lives in the basement area of Court House and there is a night porter on the grounds.
+- The owner lives in a seperate wing of the Courtside and there is a night porter on the grounds.

 - The wi-fi does not run through all rooms of the house, only in selected areas.

 - Visit a Cotswold Garden like the Painswick Rococo Garden in Painswick.
 Many are open until dusk and are lit up beautifully to enhance your visit.